braingeneers/statdepth/README.md

 ) -> float
 ```

+Where the returned float is a value between 0 and 1.
 The relaxation parameter is optional, and is used to relax the strict definition of containment into a definition that considers the proportion of time a function is contained in the band (or simplex).

 # 5. Methods

-`banddepth(data: list, J=2, containment='r2', method='MBD')`:
+`banddepth(data: List[pd.DataFrame], J=2, containment='r2', relax=False, deep_check=False)`:

     Calculate the band depth for a set of functional curves.